RossmaryG/hello-world/README.md

 GitHub Guide
 <h>Hello GitHub </h1> <h2> This is Rossmary </h2>
 **Ready to learn from everyone here and improve Health Research**
-<em>Hopefully I will healp others in the future with my repositories </em>.
+<em>Hopefully I will help others in the future with my repositories </em>.